 Statistics

 We used Medcalc Version 18.6 (Ostende, Belgium) for the statistical calculations.
-Passing-Bablock regression and Bland-Altman graphs were used to compare the methods.
+Passing-Bablok regression and Bland-Altman graphs were used to compare the methods.

 Ethics

 Remnant samples only were used in this study.
 No specific approval was requested to the CHU de Liège Institutional Review Board as a leaflet including the following statement is given to all admitted patients: “According to the law of the December 19, 2008, any left-over of biological material collected from patients for their standard medical management and normally destroyed when all diagnostic analysis have been performed, can be used for validation of methods.
 The law authorizes such use except if the patient expressed an opposition when still alive (presumed consent).
 Written informed consent for participation was not required for this study in accordance with the Belgian national legislation and the Institutional requirements”.